dendrite-systems/dendrite-examples/agents/openai_github_startgazers_analyser/README.md

 ***

-This example repo contains a simple [LangChain](https://github.com/langchain-ai/langchain/tree/master) AI agent that can analyze GitHub stargazers using the [Dendrite Browser SDK](https://github.com/dendrite-systems/dendrite-python-sdk).
+This example repo contains an AI agent that can use the OpenAI SDK to analyze and reach out to GitHub stargazers using the [Dendrite Browser SDK](https://github.com/dendrite-systems/dendrite-python-sdk).
 The agent can identify potential candidates for hiring or user interviews based on their GitHub profiles and repositories.

 <br /><br />
 ## Overview/Features